susmitha5581/dataviz_final_project/project-01/Gopavaram_project_01.md

 Sport is one of the most powerful platforms for promoting gender equality, let's see Males and Females participated in Olympics according to their Age.

 ![Gender](https://github.com/susmithareddy-1996/dataviz_final_project/blob/main/figures/Share.jpg)

+**There are more male athletes at the Olympics, so the medal count is higher for male athletes than for female athletes**